-- If 360 degrees are entered, then the full range will be detected.
+- If 360 degrees are entered, the full range will be detected.

-In the photo above, we're using an iRobot Roomba as the robot with an Intel T265 positioning sensor.
-The painter's tape on the floor is marking the starting position of the robot.
+We're using an iRobot Roomba as the robot with an Intel T265 positioning sensor in the photo above.
+The painter's tape on the floor marks the robot's starting position.
 The outline allows us to position the robot into the square, and the marking on the front of the robot aligns with the specified heading.

 Cartesian Coordinate System

 This robot skill uses cartesian coordinates to reference the robot's starting position.
 The starting position is always 0,0 and is defined at startup.
 As the robot navigates, the skill measures the distance from the starting position.
 The unit of measurement is in CM (centimeters).
 Read more about the cartesian coordinate system on Wikipedia.